Casa Batlló by Antoni Gaudí

 Visitors are led to the inside by means of an audio-guided tour available in 10 languages.
 (English, Spanish, Catalan, French, German, Italian, Portuguese, Russian, Chinese, and Japanese) through a magnificent private staircase towards the Piano Nobile or Main Floor, former home of the Batlló's.
-From there you enter the Piano Nobile through the building's ordinary staircase, to ascend through the oniric Lightwell -where blue ranges from the very dark to the very light, dramatically mastering the distribution of natural light- toward the attics, roof terrace and swinging chimneys.
+From there you enter the Piano Nobile through the building's ordinary staircase, to ascend through the oniric Lightwell - where blue ranges from dark to the pale light, dramatically mastering the distribution of natural light- toward the attics, roof terrace and swinging chimneys.
 Altogether, the tour takes about one hour.

-Inside Casa Batlló visitors will also find a souvenir shop with exclusive gifts and a wide variety of Gaudí books.
+Inside Casa Batlló visitors will also find a souvenir shop with gifts that are exclusively related to the house and a wide variety of Gaudí books.

 Casa Batlló only closes officially on the 25 December and the 01 January.
-Easter holidays open as usual.
+Easter holidays the house is open as usual.